1. The First Anglo-Burmese War began in __________.

 Explanation: The war lasted from 1814 to 1816, ending with the Treaty of Sugauli.

-27. The main cause of the Anglo-Nepalese War was:
+27. The main cause of the Anglo-Nepalese War was__________.

 A) Dispute over Kumaon-Garhwal and Sikkim frontiers